DamianStanger/node-service-host/readme.md

 ## Roadmap
 * Catch all handler if no version was defined in the registration
-* Send message with failure reason to SNS
 * Ensure all failures are handled
 * Stop the streams when the end is reached (throttle)
 * Incremental backoff when consecutive errors occur